FEKOLA REGIONAL BACK RIVER GOOSE MINE

 1. Mineral Resources are reported in situ or in stockpiles and have been classified using the CIM Standards.
 Mineral Resources are reported inclusive of those Mineral Resources that have been modified to Mineral Reserves.
 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.

-10. Goose Project and Back River District, including the Goose and George Claims Groups: Mineral Resources are reported on a 100% project basis.
-Mineral Resources have an effective date of December 31, 2024.
+12. Goose Mine and Back River District (which includes the Goose and George Claims Groups): Mineral Resources are reported on a 100% project basis.
+Mineral Resources at Echo and Umwelt account for mining depletion as of December 31, 2025.
+Mineral Resources have an effective date of December 31, 2025.
 The Qualified Person for the Mineral Resource estimate is Andrew Brown, P.Geo., our Vice President, Exploration.

-11. Goose Claims Group: Mineral Resource estimates that are amenable to open pit mining methods are reported within conceptual open pit shells based on a gold price of US$2,100/oz, metallurgical recovery of 92.5%, selling costs of US$107.50/oz Au including royalties and levies, and operating cost estimates of US$5.99–6.63/t mined (mining), US$32.40–32.72/t processed (processing) and US$22.27/t processed (site general), pit slope angles of 45º, and an exchange rate of C$1.33:US$1.00.
+13. Goose Claims Group: Mineral Resource estimates that are amenable to open pit mining methods are reported within conceptual open pit shells based on a gold price of $2,500/oz, metallurgical recovery of 92.5%, selling costs of $127.98/oz Au including royalties and levies, and operating cost estimates of $4.31– $5.07/t mined (mining), $37.81/t processed (processing) and $26.52/t processed (site general), and pit slope angles of 45º.
 Mineral Resources potentially amenable to open pit mining methods are reported at an average cut-off grade of 0.9 g/t Au.
-Mineral Resource estimates potentially amenable to underground mining are reported at a cut-off grade of 2.2 g/t Au, assuming a gold price of US$2,100/oz Au, process recovery of 92.5%, variable mining costs by deposit of US$134.20–171.18/t mined, processing cost of US$54.72/t processed, and a selling cost of US$107.50/oz Au produced.
+Mineral Resource estimates potentially amenable to underground mining are reported at a cut-off grade of 2.2 g/t Au, assuming a gold price of $2,500/oz Au, process recovery of 92.5%, variable mining costs by deposit of $176.23/t mined, processing cost of $65.14/t processed, and a selling cost of $127.98/oz Au produced.
 No stope or other constraint was applied.

-12. George Claims Group: Mineral Resources potentially amenable to open pit mining methods are reported within conceptual open pit shells based on a gold price of US$2,100/oz, metallurgical recovery of 92.5%, selling costs of US$107.50/oz Au including royalties and levies, and operating cost estimates of US$6.56/t mined (mining), US$57.94/t processed (processing) and US$26.55/t processed (site general), pit slope angles of 43º, and an exchange rate of C$1.33:US$1.00.
+14. George Claims Group: Mineral Resources potentially amenable to open pit mining methods are reported within conceptual open pit shells based on a gold price of $2,500/oz, metallurgical recovery of 92.5%, selling costs of $127.98/oz Au including royalties and levies, and operating cost estimates of $7.80/t mined (mining), $68.98/t processed including haulage (processing) and $31.61/t processed (site general), and pit slope angles of 45º.
 Mineral Resources potentially amenable to open pit mining methods are reported at an average cut-off grade of 1.4 g/t Au.
-Mineral Resource estimates potentially amenable to underground mining are reported at a cut-off grade of 3.1 g/t Au, assuming a gold price of US$2,100/oz Au, process recovery of 92.5%, mining costs of US$175.46/t mined, processing cost of US$84.50/t processed including haulage, and a selling cost of US$107.50/oz Au produced.
+Mineral Resource estimates potentially amenable to underground mining are reported at a cut-off grade of 3.1 g/t Au, assuming a gold price of $2,500/oz Au, process recovery of 92.5%, mining costs of $208.88/t mined, processing cost of $100.59/t processed including haulage, and a selling cost of $127.98/oz Au produced.
 No stope or other constraint was applied.